Debt Collectors Might Be Texting And Emailing You Within The Year

-The Consumer Financial Protection Bureau (CFPB) recently proposed new rules that allow third-party debt collectors to contact borrowers.
+The Consumer Financial Protection Bureau (CFPB) recently proposed new rules that govern how third-party debt collectors can contact borrowers.
 Although 660 News reports that the rules are still in a 90-day comment period and will likely be finalized later this year or early next year, they would allow an unlimited amount of text messages and emails to be sent to borrowers.

 As of now, debt collectors can text and email, but the practice resides in a legal gray area.
-And the Fair Debt Collection Practices Act was established in 1977 but hasn’t been updated since, which means it lacks rules addressing digital correspondence.
+The Fair Debt Collection Practices Act was established in 1977 but hasn’t been updated since, which means it lacks rules addressing digital correspondence.

 “Using email or text messages was ‘use at your own risk,'” said Mark Neeb, chief executive of ACA International, the lobby group for the debt collection industry.